jopamo/wget/docs/connection-pool.md

 # Persistent Connection Pool (`pconn`)

+**Status Note**: This component is **partially implemented** as `http-pconn.c` but uses synchronous patterns.
+The planned async version would integrate with the new architecture.

 **Goal:** Improve efficiency by reusing TCP connections for multiple HTTP requests to the same server (persistent/keep-alive connections).

 ## Pool Key and Structures